tmcgilchrist/daml/unreleased.rst

 + [DAML Docs] For ``damlc docs``, the ``--template`` argument now takes the path to a Mustache template when generating Markdown, Rst, and HTML output.
 The template can use ``title`` and ``body`` variables to control the appearance of the docs.
 + [DAML Assistant] Spaces in user names or other parts of file names should now be handled correctly.
 + [DAML Assistant] The ``daml deploy`` and ``daml ledger`` experimental commands were added.
 Use ``daml deploy --help`` and ``daml ledger --help`` to find out more about them.
++ [DAML Integration Kit] Participant State API and kvutils was extended with support for changing the ledger configuration.
+See changelog in respective ``package.scala`` files.